twu/skjold/README.md

 After running `pre-commit install` the hook should be good to go.
 To configure `skjold` in this scenario I recommend to add the entire configuration to the projects `pyproject.toml` instead of manipulating the hook `args`.
 See this projects [pyproject.toml](https://github.com/psf/black/blob/master/pyproject.toml) for an example.

+## Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.